 These two seasons, the wet and the dry, rule the year.
 And albeit the fact that Al Nino effect had altered a bit the clime patterns, making rains less predictable, the temperature in central and southern regions is above 30ºC (~86ºF) most of the time, doesn't matter a season.
 So, there is no need for warm clothing.

-For current weather conditions in Thailand major cities and regions visit our Weather page.
+For current weather conditions in Thailand main cities & regions visit our Weather page.

 On the whole, weather is always perfect in Thailand with April and May being the hottest months.
 Visitors used to colder climates may be forgiven for assuming that from May to November it is hot and wet.
 The truth is the warm glow covering the perfect landscape is occasionally broken by gentle raindrops falling to earth like petals to enrich the fertile soil.
 This is called the ‘low tourist season’ because there are fewer tourists and business is dormant.
 There are several advantages for traveling during that time, as the rains are just cooling and refreshing.
 And it gets especially pleasant on the beaches, where the water temperature is around 25ºC.
 Moreover, one can enjoy a broad variety of seasonable fruits, vegetables and other sea and land delicacies at great saving.